broadinstitute/warp/dockers/README.md

 ## <a name="build"></a> Build Scripts and README

 To make life easier when building and pushing our images we like to have an easy-to-use `docker_build.sh` that sits next to each Dockerfile.
 These scripts should have configurable inputs for the version of tools (samtools, picard, zcall, etc.) being used in the image.
-Additionally, we like to keep a record of the versions built and being used by writing the images to the accompanying `docker_versions.tsv`.
+Additionally, we like to keep a record of the versions built and being used by writing the images to the accompanying `docker_versions.tsv`, this should be done automatically by your build script.

 For first time users of these images it is helpful to have a README which gives a high-level overview of the image.